Theory of the Collective Many-body Subradiance in Waveguide Quantum Electrodynamics: Nonideal waveguide

 \subsubsection{Calculation of $J_\xi^{(\mathrm{1D})}$}

-The energy shift due to the waveguide modes is similar to that in the ideal waveguide (Eq. \eqref{eq:J_ideal_main_equiv}).
-For the finite open chain, if the open-boundary Dirichlet quantization is adopted, the Bragg-edge variable is $a=\pi\xi/N+1$, so that the finite-size formulas are obtained by the replacement $N\to N+1$, and the energy shift is given by
+The energy shift due to the waveguide modes is similar to the left-branch ideal-waveguide result in Eq.~\eqref{eq:J_ideal_main_equiv}, which is the relevant branch in the deep-subwavelength regime considered below.
+For the finite open chain, if the open-boundary Dirichlet quantization is adopted, the Bragg-edge variable is $a=\pi\xi/(N+1)$, so that the finite-size formulas are obtained by the replacement $N\to N+1$, and the energy shift is given by